- Childhood trauma: Lifelong consequences of adverse childhood experiences

 We have all had experiences that have resulted in an uncontrolled physiological response.
 You might notice that your hands begin to shake and your heart rate increases before having to engage in public speaking.
 You might notice a sudden surge in energy as your body is pumped with adrenaline after a thrill-seeking ride at an amusement park.
 We have also heard stories of people who experience a sudden surge of strength, like a father who is able to lift a very heavy object off of their trapped child.

 These are all perfectly normal responses that occur when our brain perceives a threat and takes action to protect us.
-Our body is preparing to either stay and “fight” or getting ready to flee the danger (“flight”).
+Our body is preparing to either stay and “fight” or get ready to flee the danger (“flight”).
 In some circumstances, a person will “freeze” and possibly disassociate from what is happening.
 This is what often occurs when a person is unable to either fight or flee.
 For children who are being physically abused by someone bigger, stronger, and faster, the freeze response is an important reaction for survival.

 The fight, flight, and freeze responses are very good at doing their job of protecting us.
 However, when these responses are repeatedly activated the brain begins to rely on them for survival and might stay switched on to keep the person in a state of high alert.
 This state can cause a person to be more easily triggered and they might begin to give a fear-based response at times when there is no real threat.